Lyceris-chan/selfhost-stack/README.md

 # 🛡️ ZimaOS Privacy Hub

-A self-hosted privacy stack for people who actually want to own their data instead of renting a false sense of security.
+A self-hosted privacy stack for people who want to own their data instead of renting a false sense of security.

 ## 📋 Table of Contents
 - [Project Overview](#-project-overview)